michael-robbins/jobqueue-manager/README.md

 Jobqueue Manager
 ================

-Manages the Media Servers Frontend Requests
+Takes care of the Frontend requests